PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 09:13:24
+Last updated: 2024-04-11 09:14:00
-Random Quote: Talk about being a few sardines short of a can. - Bucky Barnes
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman